Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 3. Furthering the problem is that effects of bias can be fed into a single solution’s outcomes via multiple inputs / steps in that single solution’s processes, while at the same time some steps or processes associated with the solution’s outcome may be mathematically bias-free or neutral.
     *	This means that the bias diagnostics capabilities need to be sufficient to assess the *cumulative* effect of *multiple* sources of bias throughout the entire “process pipeline” within a single solution, so that if any single “bias-infected” input source or data set within the solution’s process pipeline goes undiagnosed, the outcome may still reflect elements of racial bias.
 In other words, neutral processes are not sufficient in-and-of themselves to prevent implicit racial bias from infecting a solution’s outcomes.

-## 3. THE IDEA
+## 3. IDEA

 ![Elevator pitch](https://github.com/MargrietGroenendijk/bias-detection-engine/blob/master/figures/Bias%20Engine%20-%20How%20it%20Works%20Sep%201.png)

-## 4. HOW IT WORKS - How IBM Technology can help Detect, Diagnois and Remediate Implicit Racial Bias
+## 4. FUNCTIONALITY - How It Works & How IBM Technology can help Detect, Diagnois and Remediate Implicit Racial Bias

 1. By leveraging existing (enhanced) IBM technologies like AI Fairness 360, IBM can provide benchmarked hardened models and interface protocols for disparity and bias diagnostics functionality (**aka a full functioning Bias Diagnostics Engine**) that can be universally applied via Open source cloud enablement by a varied range of internal and external 3rd party solutions targeting bias-free outcomes.